 The operation of the Roma Pound Facility and the impoundment of animals is guided by Council Local Law No. 2 (Animal Management) 2011 and Subordinate Local Law No. 2 (Animal Management) 2011

-Ready to adopt a dog? – We are here to help.
+Ready to adopt a dog or cat from the pound? – We are here to help.

 Finding loving homes with people committed to meeting each animal's needs is a top priority for us.
 Our adoption process is designed to help us get a better understanding of your lifestyle, living arrangements and expectations, so we can help match the right owner with the right pet.